KBTE

-KBTE (104.9 FM), known as "104.9 The Beat", is an urban contemporary formatted radio station owned by Connoisseur Media.
+KBTE (104.9 FM), known as "104.9 The Beat", is an Rhythmic contemporary formatted radio station owned by Connoisseur Media.
 Its city of license is Tulia, Texas, and it serves the Lubbock area with an ERP of 96,600 watts.
 Its studios are located in south Lubbock on Avenue Q west of I-27, and its transmitter is located southeast of Plainview, Texas in unincorporated Hale County.

 History

 KBTE signed on the air as KDOA in 1988.
 The station has aired a Rhythmic music format since 2003, with a heavy emphasis on R&B/Hip-Hop hits.
-Before the station acquired the urban contemporary format, KBTE was an active rock station as "The Bat"; however the station began stunting with loops of The Go-Go's 1980s song "We Got The Beat" before the launch of The Beat.
+Before the station acquired the Rhythmic contemporary format, KBTE was an active rock station as "The Bat"; however the station began stunting with loops of The Go-Go's 1980s song "We Got The Beat" before the launch of The Beat.